REVIEW of Kavisha's recent performance at JOANNA’S CANDLELIT SOIRÉES 2020

 "Mazzella's voice has a wonderful purity of tone and can lift over a melodic line with bell-like, weightless grace."
 Jessica Nichols -The Age

-"She sings with the voice of a heartbroken angel"Victoria Laurie -The Australian
+"She sings with militancy of a Joan baez or the voice of a heartbroken angel "Victoria Laurie -The Australian

 "Her songs have a great sense of melody and lyrical depth.."
 Jim Lee, Dirty Linen Magazine.
 UK